- Harvard Health Blog - http://www.health.harvard.edu/blog -

 For borderline underactive thyroid, drug therapy isn’t always necessary

 I’m always amazed to see just how many problems a slowdown in the output of the thyroid gland can cause: extreme fatigue, intolerance to cold, weight gain, dry skin, and dry hair, to name a few.
-Millions of Americans—and I count myself among them—have an underactive thyroid, a condition known as hypothyroidism.
+Millions of Americans have an underactive thyroid, a condition known as hypothyroidism.
 That means this butterfly-shaped gland doesn’t produce enough thyroid hormone to regulate metabolism, causing many body functions to become sluggish.
 The resulting symptoms are no picnic, but they’re usually ones that can be controlled with a daily dose of synthetic thyroid hormone called levothyroxine (generic, Synthroid, Tirosint, others).

 Who actually benefits from taking levothyroxine is being called into question.
 New evidence suggests that many people may be taking this medication unnecessarily, to the point of overtreatment.
-In a study published this week in JAMA Internal Medicine, researchers in the United Kingdom determined that levothyroxine is widely prescribed for people with borderline hypothyroidism, and often without much benefit.
+In a study published a couple years ago in JAMA Internal Medicine, researchers in the United Kingdom determined that levothyroxine is widely prescribed for people with borderline hypothyroidism, and often without much benefit.
 The researchers point out that the overtreatment may be due to inadequate monitoring of thyroid hormone levels, as well as physicians prescribing the drug to treat symptoms that aren’t actually due to hypothyroidism.